 Locations are auto-generated using eBayís data.
 Always contact the seller to double-check the locationís correct, unless they specifically mention the place in the itemís description.

 Occasionally items will be at a different spot miles away.
-This could be because the seller has moved and left an old address on eBayís system, or they are storing the item at an office or at someone elseís home.
-To protect sellers' privacy, we give a rough location based on the first few letters of their postcode.
+This could be because the seller has moved and left an old address on eBayís system, or they are storing the item at an office or someone elseís home.
+To protect sellers' privacy, we give a rough location based on the first part of their postcode.

 Just because itís local and on eBay doesnít automatically mean itís a bargain.
 Always benchmark the price before buying.
 Use shopbots (shopping robots), which whizz to scores of internet retailers to find the cheapest price.
 Our MegaShopBot.com tool auto-searches the best of these for each category.

 Don't start grabbing stag's heads, saxophones or sets of skis just because they're nearby.
 Before bidding, use Martin's Money Mantras to ensure you'll use and can afford them.